26 Mar First Baptist Church presents, “The Journey of Environmental Stewardship”

 efficiency, toxicity, waste, theology, and emissions.

-Who: Class leader, Chris Searles, is an environmental advocate
+Class leader, Chris Searles, is an environmental advocate

 who has worked with small businesses, the City of Austin,